crcn/mojo.js/README.md

 ## View Decorators

-Decorators are extensions to the Mojo.js framework - they help you describe how your view should function, but aren't necessarily required for Mojo.js to work.
-Therefore, you can easily mix decorators, or even create your own.
+Decorators are extensions to the Mojo.js framework - they help you describe how your view should function, but aren't necessary for Mojo.js to work.
+Therefore, you can easily mix decorators, or even [create your own](#custom-decorators).
 This design was picked to allow you, the coder to pick whatever style suites you best.
 There are however a few built-in decorators that might help you get started.

 ### Templates